YpOwo/bbcs_Hoodmas/README.md

 # bbcs_Hoodmas
+database for the app is in the folder --> database

-codes for the games are in a separate file--> folder game_codes
+codes for the games are in a separate file folder --> game_codes

-the main code--> folder hoodmas
+the main code folder --> hoodmas

+profile pictures when sign up a new account on the app folder --> pfp_images

-to run it:
+to run the application:
 integrated terminal --> nodemon app.js